MicrosoftDocs/winrt-api/windows.applicationmodel.background/backgroundtaskregistration_alltasks.md

 # Windows.ApplicationModel.Background.BackgroundTaskRegistration.AllTasks

 ## -description
-Enumerates an application's registered background tasks.
+Enumerates an application's registered background tasks, except for the background tasks registered in a group with [Windows.ApplicationModel.Background.BackgroundTaskBuilder.TaskGroup](backgroundtaskbuilder_taskgroup.md).

 ## -property-value
 A view into a map of registered background tasks consisting of the task ID and an [IBackgroundTaskRegistration](ibackgroundtaskregistration.md) interface.